 Girls on the Run programming is continuously evaluated, both internally and externally.

-Recent Studies uncovered that:
+Recent studies uncovered that:

-97% of girls learned critical life skills they can use at home, school and with friends.
-85% of girls improved their confidence, caring, competence, character and connection to others.
+97% of girls felt like they belonged at Girls on the Run.
+85% of girls

+improved their

+confidence, caring,

+competence,

+character and

+connection to

+others.

+GOTR participants scored higher in managing emotions, resolving conflict, helping others and making intentional decisions than participants in organized sports or physical education.
 98% of girls would tell other girls to participate in Girls on the Run.